vnt-github/cs238p/lectures/10_create_processes.md

         - because we don't know which physical address are pointed by those entires.
     - Deallocate pages that contain Level 2 of the page-table
     - free them back to memory allocator.
 ---
+- why use deallocuvm(pde_t *pgdir, unint oldsz, unint newsz) uses oldsz and newsz instead of using 0 to proc->sz()?
+    - because this functions can be used to deallocate in other scenarios.
+---
 - userinit()
+    - p = allocproc(); // this allocates a new process data structure.
     - Configure trap frame for "iret".
     - why do we need a trap frame in order to run?
         - we need to pretend the kernel stack of the process has trap frame present.